The Big Wave (film): Principal photography

 One of the scenes depicts the annual shark hunt, held near Obama and Chijiwa, and conducted to safeguard the local fish populations.
 Using bait fish, around 200 fishing boats trapped sharks in a vast net, which Buck described as seemingly the world's largest and strongest net.
 The boats encircled the sharks, and once the net was full, hundreds of men on the beach hauled it ashore and clubbed the sharks to death.
 They used most of the shark meat for food, with the remains also processed into oil and fertilizer.
 The hunt yielded 120 sharks, a significant increase from the single shark caught the previous year.
 Buck admired the boat fleet but found the sharks' killing unsettling.
 While the hunt was ongoing, Buck, alongside Hayakawa and 15-year-old actress Sachiko Atami, was on a boat watching the filming together.
 At one point, a four-foot-long shark escaped the net and leapt into their boat near Atami, prompting Buck to scream.
 Hayakawa then swiftly grabbed the shark by its tail and threw it back into the sea, likely saving Atami from serious injury.

 Controversy surrounded the filming of the ama divers.
 A Japanese assistant who helped shoot the film's underwater footage was outraged with how the ama were initially portrayed in Buck's script, calling it "sexist".
 After threatening to quit if it was not revised, he was eventually allowed to rewrite a scene featuring the ama himself.
-The American co-producers considered filming the ama in their regular clothing, often solely relegated to a Japanese undergarment, however, the assistant thought it was unacceptable and demanded they be filmed wearing brassieres instead.
+The crew considered filming the ama in their regular clothing, often solely relegated to a Japanese undergarment, however, the American co-producers thought it was unacceptable and demanded they be filmed wearing brassieres instead.
 The divers refused to wear bras for the film at first, considering it improper.
 Two versions of the ama scenes were ultimately shot, with one for American audiences wherein the ama wear brassieres.

 Weather conditions resulted in several delays, leaving the villagers and crew frustrated.
 At the end of a twelve-hour day on location at a farmhouse, most of which the crew had waited for the rain to end in order to shoot there, Yamazaki fell onto some rocks at the base of a paddy field once filming had concluded and had to be hospitalized.
 His doctor reported that he had not fractured any bones, but put Yamazaki's right arm in a sling.
 However, Yamazaki refused to remain at the hospital and went back to the hotel with Buck and the other crew members shortly thereafter, determined to continue filming.
 Other issues that occurred during photography at the farm included the sudden absence of rain that prompted the crew to simulate rain using a bamboo with holes to sprinkle water.
 The crew expected a duck brought in to be Setsu's pet as per the script, but the one brought in ended up being a larger one than they expected, and a rampant dog chasing chickens, which disrupted filming.